berndtjohannsen/TiddeliHome/README.md

 - more on-line help in particular related to configuration
 - more finetuning of dialog (VAD, bargein in)
 - test on different phones android/IOS
-- New features/ideas:
+New features/ideas:
-* upload of private docs for AI to use in the dialog
+- upload of private docs for AI to use in the dialog
-* "wakeword"
+- "wakeword"
-* Calendar access
+- Calendar access
-* Email access
+- Email access
-* More dynamic personal data (like current position)
+- More dynamic personal data (like current position)
-* AI driven help
+- AI driven help

-## NOTE
+## NOTES
 - This is work in progress, but it kind'a works - for me.
 - There is complexity with HA confuguration (CORS, certificate etc) I will document this more
 - The App will need a google API key for you to download (from google)
-- Stay tuned, I will evolve this to a decent first probably Q1 2026.
-No point in trying to contribute code yet.
+- Stay tuned, I will evolve this to a decent first release.
+No point in trying to a shared code base yet.
+But, obviously, feel free to download and send me suggestions (info@tiddelipom.com)
 - Yoy will need long lived Home Assistant token
 - You may need to tune some HA configuration, for example providing names that suits a spoken dialog.
 But AI is pretty clever even without this.